Vasa Retail and Overseas Ltd.

 2. As required by Section 143(3) of the Act we report that:

 f) With respect to the adequacy of the internal financial controls withreference to financial statements of the Company and the operating effectiveness of suchcontrols refer to our separate Report in "Annexure B".
-Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internalfinancial controls over financial reporting;
+Our report expresses anqualified opinion on the adequacy and operating effectiveness of the Company's internalfinancial controls over financial reporting;

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements Refer Note 28 of thefinancial statements.
+The Company has disclosed the impact of pending litigations as at 31March 2020 on its financial position in its financial statements - Refer Note 28 of thefinancial statements.

 1. In respect of Property Plant and Equipments

 (b) The Company has a regular programme of physical verification of itsproperty plant and equipment and investment properties by which the property plant andequipment and investment properties are verified by the management according to a phasedprogramme designed to cover all the items over a period of three years.
 In our opinionthis periodicity of physical verification is reasonable having regard to the size of theCompany and the nature of its assets.
 In accordance with the policy the Company hasphysically verified certain property plant and equipment and investment properties duringthe year and no discrepancies were noticed in respect of assets verified during the year.

-(c) According to the information and explanations given to us and on the basis of ourexamination of the records of the Company the title deeds of immovableproperties are held in the name of the erstwhile partnership firm "M/s.
-Vasa International"which was converted into the company in the financial year 2017-18.
-As informed by themanagement the change of name in the title deed is yet to be taken place.
+(c) According to the information and explanations given to us and onthe basis of our examination of the records of the Company the title deeds of immovableproperties are held in the name of the Company.
+However there were no immovableproperties held in the name of the Company as on 31 March 2020.

 2. In respect of Inventories